the-lupaxa-project/.github/README.md

 - Dependabot ecosystem labels
 - Type labels (type: feature, type: bug, …)

-More details can be found in the labels section of [CONTRIBUTING.md](CONTRIBUTING.md).
+More details can be found in the labels section of [How to Contribute](CONTRIBUTING.md).

 <h2>Security by Design</h2>